 Is october a good month to visit Prague?

 I would say, most definitely!
 The weather is much cooler than in September, but it’s still warm enough to walk around in few layers and a light jacket most of the time.

+There are still plenty of outdoor festivals and free things to do in Prague in October to choose from.
 Most attractions outside of Prague such as museums and castles are switching to their winter opening times and are usually just open at weekends and for a slightly shorter time.

 Prague is much quieter during October and it’s much easier to escape the tourist crowds.
 It’s also a great month to venture out of Prague and visit other nearby towns, such as Pardubice, which is hosting the most famous horse racing event in October each year – the Pardubice Steeplechase.

 - Everything you need to know before you travel to Prague for the first time >>

 - How to avoid tourist traps in Prague >>